 - Review existing grant development office and recommend improvements - Develop a clear definition of success in research and scholarship, along with an operational path.
-Present both to Board of Trustees by February 2017.

-- Increase support for faculty and student research travel. - Require each academic department to submit a comprehensive review of scholarly activities by May of each year to Academic Affairs. - Develop a process to share this report on a wide public and annual basis. - Have academic departments include research and scholarship goals as part of their programmatic strategic plans. - Encourage and support the pursuit of scholarly partners that bring distinction to Northern. - Office of Grants and Research will promote and develop partnerships with other institutions to support grant submissions, especially those that bring distinction to Northern.
+Present both to Board of Trustees. - Increase support for faculty and student research travel. - Require each academic department to submit a comprehensive review of scholarly activities each year to Academic Affairs. - Develop a process to share this report on a wide public and annual basis. - Have academic departments include research and scholarship goals as part of their programmatic strategic plans. - Encourage and support the pursuit of scholarly partners that bring distinction to Northern. - Office of Grants and Research will promote and develop partnerships with other institutions to support grant submissions, especially those that bring distinction to Northern. - Expand resources and services to support digital scholarship